secworks/poly1305/README.md

 ## Introduction
 This is a hardware implementation of the Poly1305 message authentication code (MAC) function.
 The core is written in Verilog 2001.

+The core is functionally tested against the Poly1305 model in Monocypher [3].

 ## References